Replacing OSS with SITS:Vision

 Some resource should be allocated for statutory requirements (e.g. UKBA compliance) and enhancements to functionality being delivered in the first phase of work.

-Alongside re-planning the current phase of work, the programme will be considering how developments of the proposed priorities can best be structured during 2013/14.
-A business case for the next phase of work on the Student Systems Programme will be presented through IT Committee to Council during Trinity Term 2013.
+Alongside delivering the current phase of work, the Programme will be considering how developments of the proposed priorities can best be structured.